Blog →

 Why it's on the list: This is a specialized chatbot that can help a small business offer 24/7 support and automate the most common questions.
 Freshworks states it can resolve up to 80% of queries, which is a big help if you're trying to scale customer service without hiring a lot of people.

-Pros and Cons: Freshdesk is excellent for managing support tickets and building out a self-service knowledge base, with it's AI chatbot helping to answer common questions before they even reach an agent.
+Pros and cons: Freshdesk is excellent for managing support tickets and building out a self-service knowledge base, with its AI chatbot helping to answer common questions before they even reach an agent.
 Its ticketing-based system offers a structured approach to customer support, which differs from the conversational model of an inbox-style tool.
+Watch the AI math, though: Freddy AI Copilot is a $29/agent/month add-on, and AI Agent sessions cost $49 per 100 once the included allowance runs out.
 It's also heavily focused on external customer support rather than broader team collaboration or internal comms.

 6. HeyGen